Wessagusset Colony: Killings at Wessagusset

-Tensions continued to build throughout the winter between the settlers and the Natives, and there was at least one instance where a Native was caught stealing from Plymouth.
-Near the end of the winter, the Natives near Wessagusset moved some of their huts to a swamp near the colony, and the colonists felt that they were under siege.
+Tensions continued to build throughout the winter between the settlers and the Indians, and there was at least one instance where an Indian was caught stealing from Plymouth.
+Near the end of the winter, the Indians near Wessagusset moved some of their huts to a swamp near the colony, and the colonists felt that they were under siege.

-One colonist at Wessagusset saw these signs and other indications of hostility, and fled to Plymouth to bring word of an imminent attack, pursued by Natives during his flight.
+One colonist at Wessagusset saw these signs and other indications of hostility, and fled to Plymouth to bring word of an imminent attack, pursued by Indians during his flight.
 He arrived at Plymouth on March 24 and met with Governor Bradford and town councilmen.
 It is unclear whether this colonist's report was the tipping point or whether Plymouth had already decided to mount a pre-emptive attack.
 Edward Winslow had saved the life of Wampanoag chief Massasoit, and Massasoit now warned him of a conspiracy among several tribes against Wessagusset and Plymouth.
 The threatening tribes were led by the Massachusetts but also included the Nauset, Paomet, Succonet, Mattachiest, Capawack, and Agawam tribes from as far away as Martha's Vineyard.
 Plymouth colony sent a small force under Miles Standish to Wessagusset, and they arrived on March 26.

 Standish called all of the Wessagusset colonists into the stockade for defense.
-The following day, several Natives were at Wessagusset, including chief Pecksuot.
-Historical sources give different accounts of the killings, but four of the Natives were in the same room as Standish and several of his men.
-One source from the 1880s suggests that it was the Natives who arranged to be alone with Standish in order to attack him.
-Others sources state that Standish had invited them into the situation on peaceful pretenses.
+The following day, several Indians were at Wessagusset, including chief Pecksuot.
+Historical sources give different accounts of the killings, but four of the Indians were in the same room as Standish and several of his men.
+One source from the 1880s suggests that it was the Indians who arranged to be alone with Standish in order to attack him.
+Other modern sources claim that Standish had invited them into the situation on peaceful pretenses.
 Regardless, Standish gave the order to strike, quickly killing Chief Pecksuot with his own knife.
-Several other Natives in the village were attacked next, and only one escaped to raise the alarm.
-As many as five colonists were also killed in the brief battle; one Native's head was cut off and displayed in Plymouth as a warning to others, which was a common practice in Europe at the time.
+Several other Indians in the village were attacked next, and only one escaped to raise the alarm.
+As many as five colonists were also killed in the brief battle; one Indian's head was cut off and displayed in Plymouth as a warning to others, which was a common practice in Europe at the time.

 In 1858, Henry Wadsworth Longfellow included a fictionalized depiction of the killings in his poem The Courtship of Miles Standish.
-In his version, the Natives are depicted as begging for weapons to use against other tribes, and Standish responds by offering them Bibles.
-The Natives begin to boast and taunt him, so Standish attacks first:
+In his version, the Indians are depicted as begging for weapons to use against other tribes, and Standish responds by offering them Bibles.
+The Indians begin to boast and taunt him, so Standish attacks first: